ryan-mcclue/unsw/gens4015/the-forever-war-notes.md

 ## Major Mandella
 ALSC machine to indoctrinate memories that cannot be forgotten.
 The same immoral principles have more 'civilised' ways of being inflicted
+No natural births.
+Conscription for all.
+Young years spent in an institute 'creche'.
+Certain 'normal' traits considered sociopathic
+The liklihood of anyone surviving a combat role is virtually none.
+Found optimal build/ethinicity type for most humans: polynesian.
+Eugenics council to control virtually every aspect of ones life.
+At no point is an attempt at conversing/peacemaking with the Tauruns suggested.